 This gives the customs authorities a clear indication of what's in your shipment.
 The description should explain what it is, what it's made of, and what it's used for (if applicable).
 It should be clear and describe all items included in the shipment.

 The Harmonised System (HS codes) classifies goods so customs authorities know which taxes, duties, and controls may apply.
-It's optional, but including a code helps speed up customs clearance.

 Even if the item is a sample, gift or return, it still has a value of at least the production costs.
 The value should be as accurate as possible.
 If customs question your valuation, it could cause delays and penalties.
 One further tip, list the value of the goods in the currency you specify on the invoice.